metosin/reitit/doc/ring/static.md

 # Static Resources (Clojure Only)

-Static resources can be served with a help of `reitit.ring/create-resource-handler`.
+Static resources can be served using `reitit.ring/create-resource-handler`.
 It takes optionally an options map and returns a ring handler to serve files from Classpath.

 There are two options to serve the files.